ADIKURWA/ESP32Marauder/Flipper-Zero.md

 It is recommended to use the **Flasher Script** option if you choose "Blue Pill" as this is the quickest and most direct method for installing the Marauder firmware on your WiFi Dev Board

 ### [WiFi Dev Board Enclosure](https://www.justcallmekokollc.com/product/flipper-zero-dev-board-enclosure/6?cp=true&sa=true&sbp=false&q=false)
-If you do not currently own a 3D printer and would like to purchase an enclosure for your WiFi Dev Board, I am currently selling them on Tindie with multiple color and material options.
+If you do not currently own a 3D printer and would like to purchase an enclosure for your WiFi Dev Board, I am currently selling them on our web store with multiple color and material options.
 If you are interested, check out the shop [here](https://www.justcallmekokollc.com/product/flipper-zero-dev-board-enclosure/6?cp=true&sa=true&sbp=false&q=false).
 <p align="left"><img alt="Enclosure" src="https://cdn.tindiemedia.com/images/resize/8NU10HwLlY6YAxBMm5zmX4wplCM=/p/fit-in/653x435/filters:fill(fff)/i/663561/products/2022-06-22T17%3A49%3A07.471Z-IMG_2245.JPG?1655894975" width="300"><img alt="Enclosure" src="https://cdn.tindiemedia.com/images/resize/nlp5ZR3FJufeel8-LY3qtmIj9Ps=/p/fit-in/1370x912/filters:fill(fff)/i/663561/products/2022-06-22T17%3A49%3A07.471Z-IMG_2242.JPG?1655894975" width="300"></p><br>
 <p align="left"><img alt="Enclosure" src="https://cdn.tindiemedia.com/images/resize/JFiK85Igb1EH4Sw9ACKfrHPCP8I=/p/fit-in/1370x912/filters:fill(fff)/i/663561/products/2022-08-23T17%3A05%3A36.894Z-IMG_5955%20-%20Copy.jpg?1661249267" width="500"></p>